 It’s a fun party game for what it is.
 There are single player modes as well, but they are nowhere near what the multiplayer offers.
 The 2 other modes aside from the multiplayer are a campaign type mode for the person who wants to dive in for extended periods and even a quick play that allows anyone to just play a random game type.
 Everything is controlled via the Kinect – no controller use here!
 The singleplayer campaign is an extremely long affair – I partook only of a bit and while it’s fun, I feel like after 50 or so of the challenges I might get a little bored.

 Speaking of getting bored – the game is fantastic, but as with every party game it has its limitations on the fun department.
 It’s like playing Mario Party: you’ll get through a few rounds, but after a while everyone is sick and tired of trying to knock each other out of the running.
-Twister Mania is no different – after an extended period I found myself getting tired of playing the same games over and over with a new coat of paint.Note: The Twister Mania review was written based on the Xbox 360 version of the game provided by the publisher.
+Twister Mania is no different – after an extended period I found myself getting tired of playing the same games over and over with a new coat of paint.Note: Twister Mania was reviewed on Xbox 360.
+A physical copy of the game was provided by the publisher/developer.